skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 They decide to tie up some other loose ends before heading for the Citadel.

-Eomer wants to see if he can find Chronicler Norvus.
+Eomier wants to see if he can find Chronicler Norvus.
 Yesterday, while his companions were busy getting arrested and getting into a fight with General Tarvis, he was working his way through the underside of the city, looking for traces of the exile.
 After a lot of